Massachusetts Clean Energy Center

 NEGPA appreciates Leslie Nash and Josh Kessler's support

 being a $5000 Platinum Sponsor in 2018.

-This allowed a NEGPA subsidized training to occur in February.
+This allowed a NEGPA subsidized training to occur in February, 2018 as shown above.

 17 International Ground Source Heat Pump Association

 Accredited Installers were trained and tested as shown,

 Look for more training of Massachusetts Building Inspection Officials next.

 Here is information on the Massachusetts Heat Smart program:

 The Massachusetts Alternative Portfolio Standard (APS) offers incentives for ground-source heat pump (GSHP) systems installed in Massachusetts.
 The APS was established under the Green Communities Act of 2008 and expanded in 2017 to including “renewable thermal” technologies like GSHP.

 Residential-scale systems: The incentive is based on the building’s size and is paid as soon as the system is qualified to participate in the program.
 A 2,500 sf house is likely to receive a net incentive of approximately $6,000 to $7,000 (see online calculator for details).
 To be eligible, GSHP system designs must meet the requirements described on page 9-12 of the guidelines for small-scale systems.